rhea-manuel/rhea-manuel/README.md

 <p align="right">
 <h1 align="">Hi, it's Rhea! ✨</h1>
 <p>
 Hello!
-I'm a full stack web developer in training with a background in UI/UX design.
-I've worked on several video game titles as a UI/UX designer and programmer and am currently studying web development.
-I'm a huge believer in efficient, clean design in both user interface design and programming.
-I work very hard to ensure my designs and code don't just work: they're also as efficient, concise, and readable as possible.
+I'm a professional full stack web developer with experience working with various technologies such as React, Node.js, Express, MongoDB, Java Spring, Typescript and more.
+My primary strength is flexibility: I can adapt and learn new technologies on the fly very quickly.
+I also have some DevSecOps experience working with Jenkins pipelines and Docker.
   </p>
 <b></b>
 📫 <b>How to reach me:</b> <a href="mailto:rheamanuel02@gmail.com">rheamanuel02@gmail.com</a><br>